Keep-Passion/ImageStitch/README.md

 ## Citation
-If you use it successfully for your research please be so kind to cite [our work](https://www.sciencedirect.com/science/article/pii/S0927025618307158).
+If you use it successfully for your research please be so kind to cite [the paper](https://www.sciencedirect.com/science/article/pii/S0927025618307158).

 Ma B, Ban X, Huang H, et al. A fast algorithm for material image sequential stitching[J].
 Computational Materials Science, 2019, 158: 1-13.